darshanjawandhiya/The-Story-of-Olympics/README.md

 # The-Story-of-Olympics

-### Project: The Story of Olympics: 120 years of Olympic history - Athletes and Results Dashboard
+### Project: The Story of Olympics: 120 years of Olympic history - Athletes and Results Dashboard [using Tableau]

-The "The Story of Olympics" project is a comprehensive exploratory data analysis (EDA) endeavor that delves into the rich tapestry of the modern Olympic Games, spanning an impressive 120 years from Athens 1896 to Rio 2016.
-This insightful dashboard project draws its data from a meticulously curated dataset sourced from Kaggle, with the aim of unraveling intriguing insights and trends underlying the global phenomenon of the Olympics.
+Welcome to the 'Story of Olympics' project!
+I've put together a comprehensive exploration of the history of the modern Olympic Games, spanning 120 years from Athens in 1896 to Rio in 2016.
+I've collected data from Kaggle and used it to uncover intriguing insights and trends about the Olympics through a user-friendly dashboard.
+Please note that my dataset only covers information up to 2016, even though the Olympics are ongoing.
+Feel free to explore this repository and join me in discovering the fascinating world of the Olympics.
 ***

 ## Project Highlights: